KoniHD/yolov9/LRZ-AI-Systems/Instructions.md

 This is because you personally don't have permissions to create a directory in `/dss/dssfs04`.

 So the steps are:
-1. Find the 'data curator' responsibe for the LRZ Project you are part of
+1. Find the 'data curator' responsibe for the LRZ Project you are part of.
-2. Request access and wait for a confirmation email from the LRZ
+2. Request access and wait for a confirmation email from the LRZ.
-3. Klick the link received in the Email and accept the terms and conditions. &rarr; Now you have to wait a couple of hours until you get the access
+3. Klick the link received in the Email and accept the terms and conditions. &rarr; Now you have to wait a couple of hours until you get the access.
 4. Test your access by login in via `ssh <lrz-userid>@login.ai.lrz.de` and then `cd /dss/dssfs04/<your_dir_path>`.
 If you are able to create files here you are good to go for uploading your data and the ML model.
-(Creating files: `touch filename.txt`)
+(Creating files: `touch filename.txt`).

 *Nice-to-know:* Somewhere in `<your_dir_path>` you should be able to find your project name as mentioned in the [Prerequisits](#prerequisits).